The kernel of graph indices for vector search: Fast SVG construction with bounded out-degree

 We address both problems simultaneously by altering the SVG optimization.
 We bound the sparsity level by solving the related problem

 where the so-called $\ell_0$ norm measures the number of non-zero entries of a vector.
-We use \cref{prob:kernel_svm_separation_max_degree} to build a graph with a maximum out-degree, since the minimizer $\vect{s}^*_i$ will have at most $M$ nonzero entries.
-In contrast with the typical truncation heuristic, \Cref{prob:kernel_svm_separation_max_degree} selects the subset of $M$ elements that provides the best tradeoff between diversity and similarity (see the analysis of \cref{prob:svm_dual_simplified}).
+We use Problem~\zcref[noname]{prob:kernel_svm_separation_max_degree} to build a graph with a maximum out-degree, since the minimizer $\vect{s}^*_i$ will have at most $M$ nonzero entries.
+In contrast with the typical truncation heuristic, Problem~\zcref[noname]{prob:kernel_svm_separation_max_degree} selects the subset of $M$ elements that provides the best tradeoff between diversity and similarity (see the analysis of Problem~\zcref[noname]{prob:svm_dual_simplified}).
 This approach has connections with sparse SVMs \citep{smola_linear_1999}, which use parsimony-inducing $\ell_1$ \citep[e.g.,][]{bi_dimensionality_2003} or $\ell_0$ \citep[e.g.,][]{zhang_sparse_2023} constraints to sparsify the support vector set.

-The astute reader will notice that solving \cref{prob:kernel_svm_separation,prob:kernel_svm_separation_max_degree} quickly becomes impractical as $n$ grows: The size of the kernel matrix $\mat{K}$ is quadratic in $n$ and we solve an optimization with $n$ variables.
+The astute reader will notice that solving Problems~\zcref[noname]{prob:kernel_svm_separation,prob:kernel_svm_separation_max_degree} quickly becomes impractical as $n$ grows: The size of the kernel matrix $\mat{K}$ is quadratic in $n$ and we solve an optimization with $n$ variables.
 It seems like our computational requirements are still very high.
 Additionally, problems involving $\ell_0$ constraints have always been considered challenging because of their non-convexity and NP-hardness.
-The dominant paradigm replaces these constraints by convex $\ell_1$ constraints \citep[e.g.,][]{candes_near-ideal_2009}.\footnote{Direct $\ell_0$ solvers have gained significant attention in the last few years \citep{bertsimas_best_2016,hastie_best_2020} due to improvements in mixed integer optimization.} However, \cref{prob:kernel_svm_separation_max_degree} belongs to a particular family of problems, known as subspace pursuit, for which there are very efficient algorithms \citep{dai_subspace_2009,needell_cosamp_2010}. \Cref{algo:candidate_pursuit} presents an algorithm that solves this problem.
-Additional details on subspace pursuit can be found in \cref{sec:nonnegative_subspace_pursuit}.
+The dominant paradigm replaces these constraints by convex $\ell_1$ constraints \citep[e.g.,][]{candes_near-ideal_2009}.\footnote{Direct $\ell_0$ solvers have gained significant attention in the last few years \citep{bertsimas_best_2016,hastie_best_2020} due to improvements in mixed integer optimization.} However, Problem~\zcref[noname]{prob:kernel_svm_separation_max_degree} belongs to a particular family of problems, known as subspace pursuit, for which there are very efficient algorithms \citep{dai_subspace_2009,needell_cosamp_2010}. \zcref{algo:candidate_pursuit} presents an algorithm that solves this problem.
+Additional details on subspace pursuit can be found in \zcref{sec:nonnegative_subspace_pursuit}.

-\Cref{algo:pruning_meta} does not depend on precomputing an appropriate candidate pool, in contrast to \cref{algo:graph_index}.
-This superpower comes from \cref{line:candidate_pursuit_search}, which performs a neighbor search with a modified similarity.
+\zcref{algo:pruning_meta} does not depend on precomputing an appropriate candidate pool, in contrast to \zcref{algo:graph_index}.
+This superpower comes from Line~\zcref[noname]{line:candidate_pursuit_search}, which performs a neighbor search with a modified similarity.
 By finding the vectors that maximize